ydidwania/ydidwania.github.io/_posts/2018-06-23-gsoc-week-5-and-6.md

 The biggest outcome of these two weeks was I had a somewhat stable [`mocha`](https://www.npmjs.com/package/mocha) testing framework.
 A significant part of the latter week was spent in making sure making the code more reusable so that new tests do not have a lot of copied code.
 I no longer have to run the server on one bash instance and my client on another.
 Also wrote a few tests for checking input validation, invalid exchanges and successful connections.

+## Finally deployed somewhere

+Jonas set me up with a heroku staging environment at `https://taskcluster-events-staging.herokuapp.com/` under the mozillacorporation account.
+And I was quick to deploy.
+This also helped him and others to test my changes quickly and easily.

 ## What's Ahead

 The next task is to get this PR merged.
+Next thing is to upgrade to use fake listening( more on it next week).
 Then I will start working on the client implementation that is [pulse-inspector](tools.taskcluster.net/pulse-inspector) in ['tc-tools'](http://github.com/taskcluster/taskcluster-tools).
 That will then leave me with getting this deployed to `events.taskcluster.net`.
 Till then...